AriesPlaysNation/SignURL/README.md

 Come join the [Discord](https://discord.gg/KUd7uCM) for more content, development, and gaming!
 Also use this link for any suggestions :)

 Even though the plugin is finished, I'll be adding to it at a later time!

+Known Issues:
+(Non-Fatal Errors)
+- Error in log when punching near and not near a sign.
+- Error in log when someone dies.